netlify/bluesky-custom-domain-extension/details.md

 # Bluesky Custom Handle Extension

-An extension that lets you use our Netlify site domain as a custom handle in [Bluesky](https://bsky.app).
+An extension that lets you use your Netlify site domain as a custom handle in [Bluesky](https://bsky.app).
 It works with custom domains or the default `.netlify.app` subdomains.

 After installing the extension, you'll need the DID of your Bluesky account: